instancio/instancio/website/docs/user-guide.md

 - Class-level scope: narrows down a selector to the specified class.
 - Field-level scope: narrows down a selector to the specified field of the target class.
+- Predicate scope: narrows down a selector using a field or class predicate.

 To illustrate how scopes work we will assume the following structure for the `Person` class (getters and setters omitted).